nolan-h-hamilton/Consenrich/docs/source/examples.rst

   Note that the values in ``atac20Benchmark.yaml`` are defaults but are listed here explicitly.

-.. admonition:: Guidance: Balancing Confidence in the Modeled Process vs. Data
+.. admonition:: Guidance: Balancing Confidence in Noisy Data versus *a priori* Predictions
   :class: tip
   :collapsible: closed